jfrog/build-info/README.md

           "description": "Space-separated list of dependency scopes to run license violation checks", "type": "string"
         },
+        "licenseViolationRecipients": {
+          "description": "List of email addresses to be notified of license violations", "type": "array",
+          "items": {
+            "type": "string"
+          }
+        },
         "licenseViolationsRecipientsList": {
           "description": "Space-separated list of email addresses to be notified of license violations", "type": "string"